Sex Therapy, Identity and Intimacy

 ‘I am not saying, of course , that the sexual (conditions affecting) performance I have described do not actually occur or are not real.
 I deny only that these phenomena are ipso facto medical diseases or problems.’ (op.cit. p7)

 ‘Instead of regarding sexual dysfunctions as diseases, we could more profitably regard them as the solutions of certain life tasks – that is, as the expression of the individual’s life-style.
 (This is almost a Hillman-shuffle approach.
-Although Szasz, in the text that follows, moves elsewhere, this point would be a major key in understanding ‘sexual dysfunctions’ from our avowedly Soul-based therapeutic point of view.
-We would need to ask, initially ourselves and then our clients, not what this person is doing wrong, but what the possible positive purpose or perceived payoff of such behaviour might be to that person.
-Then only can we begin to ask whether and what behavioural changes are desired or required.
-Treat the cause, not the symptom. mb ) Consider the man who completes the sex act very quickly (..now called premature ejaculation).
+Although Szasz, in the text that follows, moves elsewhere, this point would be a major key in understanding ‘sexual dysfunctions’ from an Archetypal therapy point of view.
+We would need to ask, not what this person is doing wrong, but what the possible purpose or perceived payoff of such behaviour might be to that person.
+Only when that is addressed can we begin to question whether and what behavioural changes might be desired or required.
+Treat the cause, not the symptom.)
+Consider the man who completes the sex act very quickly (now called premature ejaculation).
 The man himself may be dissatisfied with his performance or he may not be.
 We may look upon him as we do on a man whose idea of eating a meal is to gulp down a hamburger and french fries in three minutes flat.
 Such a person is assuredly no gourmet – that is, how to stretch a seven course meal with drinks over three hours and enjoy every minute of it.
 Similarly, the quick sexual performer is not a sexual gourmet; he does not know – for whatever reason – how to have leisurely sex.
 If he wants to change this, he must learn new patterns of sexual performance. (op.cit. p9)

 ‘Clients seeking sex therapy accept their therapists as authorities – as expert healers, physicians, scientists.
 This enables the expert to grant patients absolution for sexual ignorance or ineptness and permission to engage in sexual acts that they formerly feared or considered forbidden.’ (op.cit p10)